 Zen came to the United States in the early 20th century, but it wasn’t until the late 60’s and early 70’s that the published works of Alan Watts, D.T.
 Suzuki, Philip Kapleau, and Shunryu Suzuki that Zen and particularly Zen Practice were introduced into mainstream American society.

 Whatever it is that draws someone to the world of Zen, sooner or later the words “Zen practice,” are going to come up, and if you have the good fortune of working with a Zen teacher, your journey through the world of Zen training will be challenging and take many forms and dimensions before it becomes an integral part of your Zen-life experience.

 At the Vista Zen Center, Zen is usually practiced in one of these forms:

-In addition, when Jake Jiyu Gage, Roshi, starts working with someone, the student is encouraged to incorporate events, relationships and personal issues as part of their zen practice.
-It not only eases the student into the formality of traditional Zen practice, but gives the teacher and student a shared perspective from which to work.
-Jake Jiyu Roshi has found this is a great way to build a strong student-teacher relationship and is evidenced by the size and commitment of the VZC community.
+In addition, when our teachers start working with new students, students are encouraged to incorporate events, relationships and personal issues as part of their zen practice.
+It not only eases students into the formality of traditional Zen practice, but gives the teachers and students a shared perspective from which to work.
+This is a great way to build a strong student-teacher relationship and is evidenced by the size and commitment of the VZC community.

-The Vista Zen Center is open for group sitting on Tuesday evening and every morning with the exception of Saturday.
-In addition, 1, 3, 5, and 7 day retreats are scheduled throughout the year.
+The Vista Zen Center is open for group sitting online on Tuesday and Thursday evenings.
+In addition, 1-7 day retreats are scheduled throughout the year.

-We welcome anyone who wishes to study Zen and participate in our community.
-See our schedule for exact times and please contact us for directions and general zen center parking and zendo protocol before your first visit.
+We welcome anyone who wishes to study Zen to inquire about participating in our community.
+See our schedule for exact times, and please contact us for more information.

 We look forward to sitting with you.